Fay B. Kaigler Children's Book Festival

-Applicants must be currently enrolled in a MLS or MLIS program or an active PhD candidate in children's literature or library and information science.
+Applicants must be currently enrolled as a graduate in Library Science, Children's Literature or a comparable field.
 They should have demonstrated experience in or knowledge of children's literature and/or library services to children.
 Completed class work can be considered in lieu of work experience.

-Please submit your resume and a 500 word or less statement of interest telling us why you want to attend the Fay B. Kaigler Children's Book Festival and why you would make a good Ambassador, along with the names and email addresses of three references via email to Volunteer Coordinator: Heather Moore.
+Please submit your resume or CV and a 500 word or less statement of interest telling us why you want to attend the Fay B. Kaigler Children's Book Festival and why you would make a good Ambassador, along with the names and email addresses of three references via email to mary.a.osborneFREEMississippi